mahodiatik/Prothom-Alo-Scraper/README.md

 # Prothom-Alo-Scraper
-First createa a virtual environment and install those packages first:
+Create a a virtual environment and install those packages:

 ~~~bash
 python -m venv venv